Vijayanagara Empire: Empire's peak

-The empire reached its peak during the rule of Krishna Deva Raya when Vijayanagara armies were consistently victorious.
-The empire gained territory formerly under the Sultanates in the northern Deccan, such as Raichur and Gulbarga from the Bahamani Sultanate, territories in the eastern Deccan from wars with Sultan Quli Qutb Shahi of Golkonda, and Kalinga region from the Gajapatis of Odisha.
+The empire reached its peak during the rule of Krishna Deva Raya (1509–1529) when Vijayanagara armies were consistently victorious.
+The empire gained territory from the Deccan sultanates, including Raichur in 1520 and Gulbarga in the central Deccan, and from wars with Sultan Quli Qutb Shah of Golconda in the eastern Deccan; the Kalinga region as well was gained from the Gajapatis of Odisha.
 This was in addition to the already established presence in the southern Deccan.
-Many important monuments were either completed or commissioned during the time of King Krishnadevaraya.
+Many important monuments were either completed or commissioned during the time of Emperor Krishna Deva Raya.

 Krishna Deva Raya was succeeded by his younger half-brother Achyuta Deva Raya in 1529.
-When Achyuta Deva Raya died in 1542, Sadashiva Raya, the teenage nephew of Achyuta Raya, was appointed king, and Rama Raya, Krishna Deva Raya's son-in-law, becoming the caretaker.
+When Achyuta Deva Raya died in 1542, Sadashiva Raya, the teenage nephew of Achyuta Raya, was appointed emperor, with Rama Raya, Krishna Deva Raya's son-in-law, becoming the caretaker.
 When Sadashiva Raya was old enough to assert his independent claim over the throne, Rama Raya made him a virtual prisoner and became the de facto ruler.
-He hired Muslim generals in his army from his previous diplomatic connections with the Sultanates and called himself "Sultan of the World".
-He was keen interfering in the internal affairs of the various Sultanates and on playing off the Muslim powers against one another, while making himself the ruler of the most powerful and influential regional power.
+He hired Muslim generals in his army from his previous diplomatic connections with the Deccan sultanates and called himself "Sultan of the World".
+This included both Deccani Muslims recruited from anywhere in the Deccan or Westerners from beyond the Persian Gulf.
+He was keenly interfering in the internal affairs of the various sultanates in the Deccan and on playing off the Muslim powers against one another, while making himself the ruler of the most powerful and influential regional power.
 This worked for a while but eventually made him very unpopular among his people and the Muslim rulers.
-He made a commercial treaty with the Portuguese to stop the supply of horses to Bijapur, then defeated the Bijapur ruler and inflicted humiliating defeats on Golconda and Ahmednagar.
+He made a commercial treaty with the Portuguese to stop the supply of horses to Bijapur, then defeated the Bijapur sultan and inflicted humiliating defeats on Golconda and Ahmadnagar.